vllab-cau/vllab-cau.github.io/_pages/research.md

-   This project aims to develop a safety management system in construction sites by analyzing potential risks and hazards, collecting image data, and developing a deep-learning based risk-detection algorithm.<br/><br/>
+   This project aims to develop a safety management system in construction sites by analyzing potential risks and hazards, collecting image data, and developing a deep learning based risk-detection algorithm.<br/><br/>

 -----
 **Automated Deep Learning Technology for Multi-Task Learning**